Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Introduction

-In this work, we first consider the velocity form of stochastic 2D Navier-Stokes equation driven by transport noise.
-In this case, it is well known that the equation admits a unique global solution (see e.g. \cite{MikRoz05}) and our purpose is to study the phenomenon of dissipation enhancement by transport noise; see Section \ref{subsec-2DNSE} for more details.
-Secondly, we consider in Section \ref{subs-3D-NSE-main-result} the vorticity form of stochastic 3D Navier-Stokes equations, still perturbed by transport noise; we want to establish quantitative estimate on the probability of (possible) blow-up.
-As a consequence, we can choose noise parameters (e.g. intensity of noise) so that the blow-up probability is less than any given threshold.
+In this work, we first consider the velocity form of stochastic 2D Navier-Stokes equations driven by transport noise:

+where $u=(u^1, u^2)$ denotes the fluid velocity, $p$ is a scalar pressure term, $\nu>0$ is the viscosity coefficient; $\circ \d$ means the Stratonovich stochastic differential, and $W= W(t,x)$ is a space-time noise on $\T^2$, white in time, colored and divergence free in space, see \eqref{noise} below for explicit choice.
+In this case, it is well known that the equation admits a unique global solution (cf. \cite{MikRoz05}) and our purpose is to study the phenomenon of dissipation enhancement by transport noise.
+Secondly, we consider the vorticity form of stochastic 3D Navier-Stokes equations, still perturbed by transport noise:

+where the fluid velocity $u$ has now three components $(u^1, u^2, u^3)$ and $\xi =\nabla\times u$ is the corresponding vorticity field, while $W$ is a space-time noise on $\T^3$; $\Pi$ is the Helmholtz-Leray projection operator which makes the noise part become divergence free, see Section \ref{subs-3D-NSE-main-result} for more detailed discussions.
+We will try to establish quantitative estimate on the probability of (possible) blow-up; as a consequence, we can choose noise parameters (e.g. intensity and Fourier modes of noise) so that global solution exists with a high probability sufficiently close to 1, see Theorem \ref{thm-3D-SNSE} in Section \ref{subs-3D-NSE-main-result} for the precise statement.

+We take the system \eqref{intro-S2DNSE} as an example to explain the main difficulty of our arguments.
+Compared to \cite{FGL, FGL21a, Luo21} which deal with scalar setting, we stress that the solutions to stochastic Navier-Stokes equations are divergence free vector fields, and thus we need to project the noise part using the Helmholtz projection $\Pi$, as in \cite{FlaLuo21}.
+In the 2D case, the transport noise takes the more precise form

+where $\kappa>0$ is noise intensity, $\Z^2_0 = \Z^2\setminus \{0\}$ consists of nonzero lattice points, $\theta= \{\theta_k\}_k \in \ell^2(\Z^2_0)$ stands for the coefficients of noise, $\{\sigma_k\}_k$ are canonical divergence free complex-valued vector fields on $\T^2$, and $\{W^k\}_k$ are independent complex Brownian motions, see Section \ref{subs-notation} below for the precise definitions.
+Applying the operator $\Pi$ to the first equation in \eqref{intro-S2DNSE} and transforming it into It\^o form, the noise becomes

+the second term on the right-hand side is the Stratonovich-It\^o corrector which will be denoted as $S_\theta^{(2)}(u)$, the superscript representing the dimension 2.
+Similarly to the scalar case, it is relatively easy to show that the martingale part vanishes in the weak sense by choosing a suitable sequence of noises $W^N(t,x)$ with weaker and weaker spatial correlation.
+However, the treatment of the above Stratonovich-It\^o corrector is much more difficult.
+In the scalar case \cite{FGL, FGL21a, Luo21} where $\Pi$ is not needed, some elementary computations show that the corrector reduces to a constant multiple of the Laplacian operator; on the contrary, in the current vector-field case, due to the presence of projection $\Pi$ which is a nonlocal operator, the corrector $S_\theta^{(2)}(u)$ has a much more complicated expression in Fourier expansions, see e.g. Lemma \ref{lem-append-exress} below.